Skip to main content

 Geology

-Prins Karls Forland is a narrow mountainous island approximately 86 kilometers long but only 5-11 kilometers wide, with a central spine of alpine peaks reaching 1,084 meters, heavily glaciated on the eastern side.
-The island's geology comprises a complex assemblage of metamorphic and sedimentary rocks including Precambrian basement, Devonian sandstones, and Carboniferous-Permian formations that document hundreds of millions of years of Arctic geological history.
-The extensive coastal strandflat on the western side, a wave-cut platform at or near sea level, provides the flat terrain utilized by walrus and nesting waterbirds, while raised beaches at various elevations record post-glacial land uplift.
+Prins Karls Forland is a narrow mountainous island approximately 86 kilometers long but only 5–11 kilometers wide, with a central spine of alpine peaks reaching 1,084 meters at its highest point, Monacofjellet, and heavily glaciated on the eastern side.
+[1] The island's geology comprises a complex assemblage of metamorphic and sedimentary rocks including Precambrian basement, Devonian sandstones, and Carboniferous–Permian formations that document hundreds of millions of years of Arctic geological history.
+The extensive coastal strandflat on the western side — a wave-cut platform at or near sea level — provides the flat terrain utilized by walrus and nesting waterbirds, while raised beaches at various elevations record post-glacial land uplift.

 Climate And Weather

-The park experiences a High Arctic maritime climate moderated by the West Spitsbergen Current, with winter temperatures averaging minus 12 to minus 15 degrees Celsius and summer temperatures between 3 and 6 degrees during the brief July-August warm period.
+The park experiences a High Arctic maritime climate moderated by the West Spitsbergen Current, with winter temperatures averaging approximately –12 to –15°C and summer temperatures between 3 and 6°C during the brief July–August warm period.
 The island receives approximately 400 millimeters of precipitation annually, falling predominantly as snow, with sea ice typically surrounding the island from November through May though climate change is rapidly reducing ice duration.
 The polar night lasts from late October through mid-February, while continuous midnight sun persists from mid-April through late August, driving the intense but brief biological productivity of the Arctic summer.

 Human History